 provides all reasonable certainty that the identity exists and that it uniquely identifies the applicant.

+[US / EZP800-63-2: §5.3.1.2.11 b, i)]

-Remote Public Identity Verification
+Remote Public Identity Proofing

 If the specific service offers remote identity proofing to applicants with whom it has no previous relationship, then it must comply with the criteria in this section.